ACME

 Let’s Encrypt

 The Let’s Encrypt project was started in 2012 by people at Mozilla, the EFF and the University of Michigan with the goal of encrypting the whole internet.
-It set out to solve the management problem by fully automating the proces of ordering and replacing certificates.
-They adopted the common philosphy in software engineering that if something is difficult, you should strive to do it more frequently.
-Hence they decided to issue certificates that were valid for only 90 days, forcing at least 4 renewals per year.
+It set out to solve the management problem by fully automating the process of ordering and replacing certificates.
+They adopted the common philosophy in software engineering that if something is difficult, you should strive to do it more frequently.
+Hence, they decided to issue certificates that were valid for only 90 days, forcing at least 4 renewals per year.

 The New Standard

-Regardless of your opinion on Let’s Encrypt or Domain Validated (DV) certificates, the Automatic Certificate Management Environment (ACME) protocol is now standardized by the IETF in RFC8555 and been adopted by the most of the ecosystem of public and private certificate issuers, including traditional names like Sectigo and Digicert.
-Others like ZeroSSL and Buypass even joined the “free certificates” party.
+Regardless of your opinion on Let’s Encrypt or Domain Validated (DV) certificates, the Automatic Certificate Management Environment (ACME) protocol is now standardized by the IETF in RFC8555 and been adopted by the most of the ecosystem of public and private certificate issuers, including traditional names like Sectigo, Digicert and GlobalSign.
+Others like ZeroSSL and Actalis even joined the “free certificates” party.

 The protocol will only become more relevant in the future, because the maximum permitted certificate lifetime is ever shortening.
-The CA/Browser Forum initially agreed on a maximum age of 60 months back in 2011, but changed it to 27 months in 2018 and to its current limit of 13 months in 2020.
-Recently, Google has been pushing hard to reduce it to 90 days.
+The CA/Browser Forum initially agreed on a maximum age of 60 months (5 years) back in 2011, but changed that to 27 months in 2018, 13 months in 2020 and <7 months (200 days) in 2026.

-In our humble opinion, that will not be the last reduction either.
+In our humble opinion, that will not be the final stop either.
 The long term strategy of the industry is to take humans out of the loop by increasing the workload for manual renewals, while normalizing automation as a viable alternative.
-Once that is done even 7 days could seem like a reasonable upper limit, with some choosing daily or even hourly renewals.
-That’s in fact what some of the current “zero trust” products out there already do for peer validation.
+Let’s Encrypt is already issuing certificates that are valid less than 7 days using their shortlived profile.

 Short-lived certificates improve security because leaked keys lose their value quickly and domain ownership is verified more frequently, greatly reducing the potential impact of momentary lapses in security.